Hiteshkotian06/Delhi-Metro-Project/README.md

 Delhi Metro Project
 Conducted a Analysis on Delhi Metro which involves data cleaning and extraction.
 Utilized Plotly and Matplotlib.
+Analysing Delhi traffic, Temperature, Rainfall and some more things.

 Documentation
 [Documentation](csv file named train_csv)